webp-sh/docs.webp.sh/content/usage/configuration.md

 ## Full configuration

-This is the full configuration with default values of WebP Server Go(except the `IMG_MAP` part), you can copy it to `config.json` and modify it to your needs.
+This is the full configuration with default values of WebP Server Go(except the `IMG_MAP` part), you can copy it to `config.json` and modify it to your needs, or if you just want to change some of the values, you can use environment variables to override the specific values.

 You can use environment variables to override the configuration in `config.json`, the environment variables are added by using prefix `WEBP_` and uppercase the field name, for example, `HOST` will be `WEBP_HOST`, `IMG_PATH` will be `WEBP_IMG_PATH`.